Add a NAT rule

 You can specify source NAT rules for traffic originating from the specified source address and destination NAT rules for traffic to the specified destination address.
 You can also specify loopback policies to translate traffic from internal sources to internal servers.

-To create a destination NAT rule, specify the original and translated destinations and services, and the inbound and outbound interfaces.
+To create a destination NAT (DNAT) rule, specify the original and translated destinations and services, and the inbound and outbound interfaces.
+You can enforce load balancing and failover for internal servers using DNAT rules.
+You must specify the Health check settings if you want the firewall to determine whether a server is available.

 - Go to Rules and policies > NAT rules, select IPv4 or IPv6 and click Add NAT rule.